AemulusAskar/AemulusAskar.github.io/projects.md

 # Projects

 Here you can find information about the games I am currently developing.
-Select a project from the menu or links below to learn more about its concept, status, and development process.
+Select a project from the menu or links below to learn more about it's concept, status, and development process.

 ## Current Titles
 * **[Karabakh: The Last Hawk](./projects/karabakh-last-hawk)** — A 3D tactical survival shooter based on historical events.